ODPC Funfest, Evart, MI

 Are pets permitted?

 After the festival starts (Thursday) all pets must be at their campsite on a leash.
 They are not permitted elsewhere on the grounds AT ALL!!
-You cannot even walk your dog to the gate.
-(Drive him or keep him at the site and clean up after him).
 Only exceptions are leader dogs and other service animals which are allowed as laws permit.

-The rules may be "posted" prior to the start of the festival but the restrictions that have been in place for several years cover the period of the festival.
+The festival rules cover the period of the festival.
 Therefore the "at the campsite" rule starts when the festival begins and it is in effect Thursday-Sunday noon.

 Food for the Spirit and the Body